Cuscuta campestris: Management

 Cuscuta campestris is an agricultural pest.
 By combining preventative, chemical, mechanical, and cultural methods, populations of Cuscuta campestris can be reduced.
 Scattered infestations can be dealt with using a hand-held flame gun, hand-pulling the host plants with the Cuscuta campestris parasite attached, or by mowing with a shallow blade.
 Cuscuta campestris must be controlled on vegetation located on roadsides and sidewalks.
 Because Cuscuta campestris is mainly spread by people, education to discourage carrying the plants to other locations is recommended.

 Preventive management includes planting dodder-free crop seeds, cleaning agricultural machinery before each use, and managing pre-existing populations to reduce seed dispersal.
 While small infestations can be removed by hand-pulling, the recommendation for controlling large infestations is to remove all plants of host species and replace them with non-host species.
 Field dodder can be controlled using pre-emergence herbicides, which are applied before C. campestris emergence, and post-emergence herbicides, which are applied after C. campestris emergence.
 Cultural control is another method for removing field dodder from an area, as planting non-host crops, such as wheat, broccoli, corn, sorghum, and legumes can significantly reduce its presence.
 Attempts to control C. campestris using biological controls include using gall-forming weevils (Smicronyx spp.), agromyzid flies (Melanagromyza cuscutae), or a pathogen, Alternaria cuscutacidae.
 Once cleared, areas with a history of field dodder infestation should be watched for reinfestation.

+Ecology

+Cuscuta campestris is insect pollinated and is recorded to have been visited in northern Florida by Augochloropsis metallica and Augochloropsis sumptuosa.